FEDER-CO/Glyphs-Scripts/README.md

 3. For some of the scripts, you will also need to install Tal Leming's Vanilla: Go to Glyphs > Preferences > Addons > Modules and click the Install Modules button.
 That’s it.

 # SCRIPTS

-## Scramble
+* **Scramble:** Scramble is a script that creates a new tab with a generated random sequence of selected glyphs.
-* Scramble is a script that creates a new tab with a generated random sequence of selected glyphs.
+* **Glyphs Masters Overview:** Creates a new tab with rows of selected glyphs in all available masters.
+It ignores brace, bracket or a smart component layers.
+Useful for comparing the different weights of a typeface.

 # License